-The 2017 survey showed that some groups of adults are more likely than others to practice yoga.
+Survey data from 2017 showed that some groups of adults were more likely than others to practice yoga.
 Women were more than twice as likely to practice yoga as men.
 Non-Hispanic White adults were more likely than Hispanic or non-Hispanic Black adults to practice yoga, and the use of yoga was higher among people aged 18 to 44 than in older age groups.